fabian57fabian/archero_bot_57/README.md

 [![Watch the video](https://github.com/fabian57fabian/archero_bot_57/blob/master/repo_images/video_thumbnail.png)](https://www.youtube.com/watch?v=XZTI_USaY-4)

+## Introduction
 This is an archero bot that works on a mobile smartphone connected with usb cable.
+It was originally build to continously start a game (dungeon 6: the cave), play it until end and loop until energy bar is below 5.
+Then wait for energy to restart.

+- Supported OS:
+  - Windows
+  - Ubuntu/Linux distro

+- Tested smartphones:
+  - samsung s8/s8+, s10e

+- Tested resolutions
+  - 1080x2220 is fullt working.
+All tests show good coordinates positioning.
+  - failing 1080x1920, but working on...

 ## Installation on Linux
 Follow these steps to install __adb__, python lisb such as __Pillow__,__matplotlib__, __numpy__, __pure-python-adb__, __pyqt5__: